De novo mutation: Prezygotic de novo mutation

 Schizophrenia is a complex psychiatric disorder influenced by both genetic and environmental factors.
-It is As men age, their sperm cells undergo numerous divisions, raising the likelihood of replication errors and subsequent de novo mutations.
+As men age, their sperm cells undergo numerous divisions, raising the likelihood of replication errors and subsequent de novo mutations.
 Studies have shown that individuals with sporadic (non-familial) schizophrenia tend to have fathers who are, on average, older than those with a familial history of the disorder.
 This suggests that de novo mutations arising in the sperm of older fathers may elevate the risk of schizophrenia in their children.